pmem/vltrace/man/vltrace.1.md

 allow to customize eBPF code for supporting more newer eBPF VM features in newer kernels.

-Also if current directory does not contain trace.h file, strace.ebpf on first start saves built-in trace.h into current directory.
+Also if current directory does not contain trace.h file, vltrace on first start saves built-in trace.h into current directory.
 Saved built-in describe binary log's format.